stblr/mkw-sp.com/features.markdown

 **Solid Ghosts** [stebler]<br />
 _Time trial rule._ Transparency can be disabled for all, focused only or no ghost.

+**Ghost Sound** [stebler]<br />
+_Time trial rule._ Sound can be enabled for all, focused only or no ghost.

 ## Limitations and known bugs

 Ghost solidity is off by one frame when switching.
 See [issue 44](https://github.com/stblr/mkw-sp/issues/44).

 VS and battle settings aren't saved.
 See [issue 50](https://github.com/stblr/mkw-sp/issues/50).

-Most gecko codes won't work because of the different memory map.
+ost gecko codes won't work because of the different memory map.
 A warning is shown on the title screen if they are enabled.
 When memory protection is implemented, support will be dropped altogether.